Learning Coulomb Potentials and Beyond with Free Fermions in Continuous Space

 With all the mentioned steps, we construct the following protocol:\\

-which give a provable good estimator as shown in the following result: \begin{theorem} Let $V \: \R^d \longrightarrow \R$ be $4(d+1)$ times differentiable with bounded derivatives, and consider a grid consisting of boxes of side length $\ell=L/m$.
-Given a set of triples $\Jf$, \Cref{protocol} produces estimators for the local averages
+which give a provably good estimator as shown in the following result: \begin{theorem} Let $V \: \R^d \longrightarrow \R$ be $4(d+1)$ times differentiable with bounded derivatives, and consider a grid consisting of boxes of side length $\ell=L/m$.
+Given a set of triples $\Jf$, \Cref{protocol} constructs estimators $\widehat{\omega}_{\j}^{\alpha}$ for the local averages

 with precision $\varepsilon$ and probability of success $(1-\delta)\in(0,1)$ after short time steps $t=\cO(\mathrm{poly}(\ell)\varepsilon)$.
 The overall total evolution time of the algorithm is